Sign up to our mailing list to discover the future of beauty and wellness.

 Healthy fats are really important for reducing the frequency and intensity of night sweats in particular; particularly the omega-3s found in fatty fish such as salmon, mackerel and sardines.

 We recently took a deep-dive into food that should be avoided during this period in a woman’s life.
-Certain foods and groups of foods can exacerbate hormone imbalances and make menopause symptoms worse.
+Certain foods and groups of foods can exacerbate hormone imbalances, make menopause symptoms worse and trigger menopause weight gain.
 Such foods include alcohol, caffeine, refined sugar and processed carbohydrates.
 Try to avoid these foods where possible, and if you can cut them out completely, even better!

-It sounds simple, and it is!
 A cooler environment means your body will be cooler.
 Hot flushes and night sweats are triggered by tiny alterations in your body’s core temperature, so maintaining a low and stable core body temperature is key.
-Keep your windows open and your air conditioning on, and use a thermostat to ensure your bedroom remains below 20°C (68°F).
+Our journals on how to sleep in the heat and 12 ways to sleep better will give you useful tips but you can start by keeping your windows open and your air conditioning on.
+Try and use a thermostat to ensure your bedroom remains below 20°C (68°F).

 Keeping your bedroom at a cool temperature can also help to improve the quality of your sleep and keep the dreaded menopause insomnia at bay.